Chelsea transfer news and rumours: January transfer window 2022

 Romelu Lukaku will eye a return to Italy sooner rather than later if he does not live up to expectations at Chelsea (Daily Star, December 20).

-Chelsea are reportedly being put under increasing pressure by Antonio Rudiger's entourage, with a contract standoff threatening to run into the January transfer window (Daily Express, December 17); Paris Saint-Germain are "seeking to hijack" Real Madrid's move for Chelsea defender Antonio Rudiger, who will be free to speak with European teams in just over two weeks (Daily Mail, December 16); Manchester United's new interim boss Ralf Rangnick could be the key to bringing Rudiger to Old Trafford over the summer (Daily Star, December 16); Rudiger confirmed he was considering leaving the club before Thomas Tuchel was appointed manager in January (Daily Mirror, December 16).
+Real Madrid players believe Antonio Rudiger is set to move to the Spanish club on a free transfer at the end of the season with Chelsea yet to receive any encouragement over his Stamford Bridge future (Sunday Telegraph, December 26); Chelsea are reportedly being put under increasing pressure by Rudiger's entourage, with a contract standoff threatening to run into the January transfer window (Daily Express, December 17); Paris Saint-Germain are "seeking to hijack" Real Madrid's move for Chelsea defender Rudiger, who will be free to speak with European teams in just over two weeks (Daily Mail, December 16); Manchester United's new interim boss Ralf Rangnick could be the key to bringing Rudiger to Old Trafford over the summer (Daily Star, December 16); Rudiger confirmed he was considering leaving the club before Thomas Tuchel was appointed manager in January (Daily Mirror, December 16).

-Rudiger is set to become one of football's highest-paid defenders, potentially earning up to £400,000 a week if he leaves Chelsea as a free agent next summer (Daily Mail, December 10); Rudiger is reported to have agreed a contract with Real Madrid and could be the first of multiple Chelsea defenders to leave the club next summer (The Sun, December 10); Rudiger is on the verge of joining Real Madrid, according to reports (The Sun, December 8); Real Madrid are growing ever more optimistic about their chances of signing Rudiger this summer, reports claim (The Sun, December 1).

 Jose Mourinho is set to raid Chelsea for Ruben Loftus-Cheek, according to reports (The Sun, December 17).